-2 This definition is taken from Working Together to Safeguard Children 2018 and Keeping Children Safe in Education 2023.
+2 This definition is taken from Keeping Children Safe in Education 2024.

-- Carefully following procedures for recruitment and selection of staff - Providing effective updates for all staff, ensuring training is renewed and refreshed as appropriate - Appointing a nominated Designated Safeguarding Officer(s) to take lead responsibility for the successful implementation of this policy - Ensuring children, young people, vulnerable adults and their families know about our safeguarding policy and what to do if they have a concern - Building a safeguarding culture where staff, volunteers and children know how they are expected to behave and feel comfortable about sharing concerns.
+- All appropriate staff have a full DBS check conducted through Premier head office - Share all policies and procedures with all who work on behalf of the organisation - Ensure all personnel have attended prevent training - Reporting concerns to the authorities - Carefully following procedures for recruitment and selection of staff - Providing effective updates for all staff, ensuring training is renewed and refreshed as appropriate - Appointing a nominated Designated Safeguarding Officer(s) to take lead responsibility for the successful implementation of this policy - Ensuring children, young people, vulnerable adults and their families know about our safeguarding policy and what to do if they have a concern - Building a safeguarding culture where staff, volunteers and children know how they are expected to behave and feel comfortable about sharing concerns.